limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 In Dan's own words:

 >Many times while conducting a pentest, I need to script something up to make my life easier or to quickly test an attack idea or vector.
 Recently I came across an interesting command injection vector on a web application sitting on a client's internet-facing estate.
 There was a page, running in Java, that allowed me to type arbitrary commands into a form, and have it execute them.
 While developer-provided webshells are always nice, there were a few caveats.
 The page was expecting directory listing style output, which was then parsed and reformatted.
 If the output didn't match this parsing, no output to me.
 Additionally, there was no egress.
 ICMP, and all TCP/UDP ports including DNS were blocked outbound.

 >I was still able to leverage the command injection to compromise not just the server, but the entire infrastructure it was running on.
 After the dust settled, the critical report was made, and the vulnerability was closed, I thought the entire attack path was kind of fun, and decided to share how I went about it.
 Since I enjoy being a free man and only occasionally visit prisons, I've created a simple boot2root style VM that has a similar set of vulnerabilities to use in a walkthrough.

 ### Information Gathering

-Let's kick this off with a `nmap` scan to establish the services available in the host:
+Let's kick this off with a `nmap` scan to establish the services available in the host.

 ```
 # nmap -n -v -Pn -p- -A --reason -oN nmap.txt 192.168.100.4
-...
+…
 PORT     STATE SERVICE REASON         VERSION
 8080/tcp open  http    syn-ack ttl 64 Apache Tomcat/Coyote JSP engine 1.1
 | http-methods:
 |   Supported Methods: GET HEAD POST PUT DELETE OPTIONS
 |_  Potentially risky methods: PUT DELETE
 |_http-server-header: Apache-Coyote/1.1
 |_http-title: Apache Tomcat
 ```

-Only one open port?!
-Well, I guess I have to brute-force my way to an attack surface!
+One open port?
+Well, I guess I have to brute-force my way to an attack surface.

 ### Directory/File Enumeration